rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

 3. Check if the candidate words are present in the dictionary
 4. If the candidate word is valid, go to step 2 and repeat the process until you get a long enough sequence

 If we look carefully at what's happenening, letters must be added at various positions along the word.
-This forces us to test a huge number of words for e.g. to generate candidate 7 letter solutions, we need to test at worst case $$ 26^7\times7! = 4.048032329\times10^{13} $$ words.
-This is computationally prohibitive, therefore we need to come up with a better approach.
+When we're building a 7 word sequence, we need to:
+- Single Letter: Add letters at 2 positions (before and after the letter) and then check the dictionary = $$ 26 \times 2 \times cost_{lookup} $$
+- Two Letter: Add letters at 3 positions and then check the dictionary = $$ 26 \times3 \times cost_{lookup} $$
+- Three Letter: Add letters at 4 positions and then check the dictionary = $$ 26 \times 4 \times cost_{lookup} $$
+- ...
+- Six Letters: Add letters at 7 positions and then check the dictionary = $$ 26 \times 7 \times cost_{lookup} $$

+Since we're doing this in sequence, the cost of these operations are multiplied.
+This yields something like $$ 26^7 \times 7! = 4.048032329 \times 10^{13} $$.
+Furthermore this is excluding the cost of looking up and the cost of inserting letters between words.
+This approach is computationally inefficient since the number of operations is in the order of trillions.

 ### Analysis
 As we saw, the brute force approach is stupidly inefficient, so we need to come up with something better.
 We need to break the problem into various steps and see what we can do better at each stage.